hubtype/botonic-examples/telco-offers/README.md

 # Botonic Telco

-This example shows you a multi-language conversation flow to (contractar linia telefonica) using buttons and replies.
+This example shows you a multi-language conversation flow to acquire an Internet or a cell phone rate using buttons and replies.

 **What's in this document?**